In this video, I wanted to show you four exercises that target your hip flexors to decrease their pain, loosen them up

 #3 – Press Up

 Lie on your stomach with your hands underneath your shoulders.
 Push up and arch through the back and then lower back down.
-With this exercise, you are working on the mobility in your back as well as stretching out the front of those hip flexors.
-Hold this position for two or three seconds, or even five seconds and see how it feels.
+With this exercise, you are working on the mobility in your back and stretching out the front of those hip flexors.
+Hold this position for two or three seconds, or even five seconds, and see how it feels.
 Go through two repetitions and then get up.
 See if the area has loosened up.
-See if you are able to squat better and then progress the length that you hold the position to 10 or 20 seconds.
+See if you can squat better and then progress the length that you hold the position to 10 or 20 seconds.

-When you are doing the press up movement, make sure that your hips are coming off the mat to ensure you have a good hip flexor stretch.
-With this exercise we are targeting the rectus femoris muscle.
+When doing the press-up movement, ensure that your hips are coming off the mat to ensure you have a good hip flexor stretch.
+With this exercise, we are targeting the rectus femoris muscle.

 #4 – 90-90 Hip Flexor Stretch

-Kneel on one knee, with your front leg at a 90 degree angle.
-Tighten up your abdominal area, bring one arm straight up overhead, and then bring your hips forward.
-With this exercise, we are specifically targeting more of the deeper hip flexor muscle, called the iliacus.
+Kneel on one knee, with your front leg at a 90-degree angle.
+Tighten your abdominal area, bring one arm straight up overhead, and then bring your hips forward.
+With this exercise, we specifically target more of the deeper hip flexor muscle, the iliacus.

 90-90 Hip Flexor Stretch

-There is a second exercise that we can do in this position that targets the psoas.
-Once again, move into the 90-90 position with your arm overhead, and hips forward.
+We can do the second exercise in this position that targets the psoas.
+Once again, move into the 90-90 position with your arms and hips forward.
 Now add a little bit of a side bend.
 You should feel the stretch moving deeper into your spine area.

 90-90 Hip Flexor Stretch with Side Bend